scholzj/kafka-enablement-2020/kafka-architecture/README.md

 ./kafka-2.5.0/bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic demo
 ```

 Notice the distribution of leaders and the ISR replicas.
-Explain also the RackID feature.

 ### Send some messages

+* Send at least 10 messages (e.g. `Message 1`, `Message 2` etc. to be able to notice the ordering later)

 ```
 ./kafka-2.5.0/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic demo